WebAssembly/WASI/legacy/preview1/docs.md

 Offset: 8

 - <a href="#event.type" name="event.type"></a> `type`: [`eventtype`](#eventtype)
-The type of event that occured
+The type of event that occurred

 Offset: 10